segunak/SegunAkinyemi.com/docs/_posts/2025-02-15-github-copilot-agent-mode.md

 > **Namanyay Goel:** [New Junior Developers Can't Actually Code](https://nmn.gl/blog/ai-and-learning)
 >
 Another fantastic read for computer science students, educators, or any developer in the trenches.
-While the previous articles focus on the future, [Namanyay Goel](https://www.linkedin.com/in/namanyayg) snaps you back to the present: folks are using AI as a crutch to avoid actually learning how to code.
+While the previous articles focus on the future, [Namanyay Goel](https://www.linkedin.com/in/namanyayg) snaps you back to the present: people are using AI as a shortcut instead of actually learning to code.
 Copy, paste, done.
 No clue what's happening under the hood.
-That kind of behavior is how we end up with Matrix-level [Machines](https://matrix.fandom.com/wiki/Machines) or a Terminator [Skynet](https://en.wikipedia.org/wiki/Skynet_(Terminator)) scenario: random AI code shoved into critical systems by humans who barely understand it.
-There's hope though.
-Treat AI chatbots more like Stack Overflow threads.
-Ask follow-up questions, learn what's behind the answers, develop actual understanding.
-Because yeah, you still need to know what your code is doing.
+That's how we get Matrix-level [Machines](https://matrix.fandom.com/wiki/Machines) or Terminator [Skynet](https://en.wikipedia.org/wiki/Skynet_(Terminator)).
+Goel offers hope though: treat AI chatbots like way better Stack Overflow.
+Ask follow-ups, dig into the answers, build real understanding—because you still need to know what your code does.
 {: .notice--primary}

 > **Segun Akinyemi (Me):** [From Padawan to Jedi Master to Whatever Yoda Was: A Curated List of AI Learning Resources](https://segunakinyemi.com/blog/ai-learning-resources/)